orcalinux/system-programming-under-linux/advanced/practical/session01/README-Linux-Namespaces.md

  the current process.
 - **Flexibility:** `unshare` is useful for modifying the namespace environment of the current process or shell, whereas `clone` is better suited for creating a new process in new namespaces.
 - **Complexity:** `clone` involves more setup since it requires providing a new stack for the child process, whereas `unshare` is simpler for modifying the current process.

 ---

-## Conclusion

-Linux namespaces are a powerful feature that provides isolation for various system resources, allowing for the creation of lightweight containers and sandboxed environments.
-This README covered the eight types of namespaces, how to create them using different syscalls, provided comprehensive code examples, and explained how to add namespaces to containers.
-Additionally, it highlighted the differences between `clone` and `unshare`.

-By understanding and utilizing namespaces, you can enhance the security and isolation of processes in Linux, creating more robust and manageable systems.

----